-Health security levels in 2018 declined in one domain: a decline of -15.7% occurring in Healthcare Delivery.
+Health security levels in 2019 declined in 2 domains, with the largest decline of -9.8% occurring in Healthcare Delivery.

 Health security levels in 2019 significantly exceeded the national average in one domain: Countermeasure Management.